vuongducphuong/documentation/content/applications/sales/point_of_sale/receipts_invoices.rst

 Receipts
 ========

-Set up receipts by going to :menuselection:`Point of Sale --> Configuration --> Point of Sale`, selecting a POS, and scrolling down to the :guilabel:`Bills & Receipts` section.
+Set up receipts by going to :menuselection:`Điểm bán hàng --> Configuration --> Điểm bán hàng`, selecting a POS, and scrolling down to the :guilabel:`Bills & Receipts` section.

 To **customize** the **header** and **footer**, activate :guilabel:`Header & Footer` and fill in